buildpacks/spec/platform.md

 ### Operations

 #### Build

 A single app image build* consists of the following phases:

 1. Analysis
-1. Detection
+2. Detection
-1. Cache Restoration
+3. Cache Restoration
+4. (Optional and Experimental) Base Image Extension
-1. Build*
+5. Build*
-1. Export
+6. Export

 A platform MUST execute these phases either by invoking the following phase-specific lifecycle binaries in order:
 1. `/cnb/lifecycle/analyzer`
-1. `/cnb/lifecycle/detector`
+2. `/cnb/lifecycle/detector`
-1. `/cnb/lifecycle/restorer`
+3. `/cnb/lifecycle/restorer`
+4. (Optional and Experimental) `/cnb/lifecycle/extender`
-1. `/cnb/lifecycle/builder`
+5. `/cnb/lifecycle/builder`
-1. `/cnb/lifecycle/exporter`
+6. `/cnb/lifecycle/exporter`

-or by executing `/cnb/lifecycle/creator`.
+or by executing `/cnb/lifecycle/creator`**.

-> \* **build** is an overloaded term that refers to both a single phase and the operation comprised of the above phases.
+> \* **Build** is an overloaded term that refers to both a single phase and the operation comprised of the above phases.
-> The meaning of any particular instance of the word **build** must be assessed in context
+> The meaning of any particular instance of the word **build** must be assessed in context.

+> **Does not perform image extension.

 #### Rebase

 When an updated run image is available, an updated app image SHOULD be generated from the existing app image config by replacing the run image layers in the existing app image with the layers from the new run image.
 This is referred to as rebasing the app, launch, and launcher layers onto the new run image layers.
 When layers are rebased, any app image metadata referencing to the original run image MUST be updated to reference to the new run image.
 This entire operation is referred to as rebasing the app image.

 Rebasing allows for fast runtime OS-level dependency updates for app images without requiring a rebuild.
-A rebase requires minimal data transfer when the app and run images are colocated on an OCI registry that supports [Cross Repository Blob Mounts](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount).
+A rebase requires minimal data transfer when the app and run images are co-located on an OCI registry that supports [Cross Repository Blob Mounts](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount).

 To rebase an app image a platform MUST execute the `/cnb/lifecycle/rebaser` or perform an equivalent operation.